Today's Wednesday • 14 mins read

 They tend to avoid the public spotlight and deflect personal questions.
 Unlike grandiose narcissists, who thrive in the spotlight, covert narcissists cringe at the thought of being surrounded by a swarm of curious people.

-They are highly sensitive to criticism and often interpret negative feedback as a personal attack.
-Many are intensely self-critical and hide a sense of shame, believing themselves unworthy of appreciation or love.
+They are sensitive to criticism and tend to take negative feedback as an insult or affront.
+Many of them are intensely self-critical and hide a sense of shame, believing themselves unworthy of appreciation or love.

 This can fuel malicious envy toward more successful or talented people.